RodneyFinkel/sqlAlchemy_and_sql_scripts/README.md

 sqlAlchemy_and_sql_scripts: Some sql scripts for data manipulation and cleaning as well as sqlAlchemy script for creating a table and populating with fake data

-SAMPLE QUERY IN mysql_db.py after running mysql -u root -p in the terminal SELECT p.first_name, p.last_name,
+RUN: mysql -u root -p in the terminal

+SAMPLE QUERY for mysql_db.py

+SELECT
+  p.first_name,
+  p.last_name,